magicjascha/url_shortener/README.md

 ### Docker
 As there is not too much to configure, docker is not a must have.
 However I wanted to try out docker, as you are only one of many companies that use it by now.

-### Short URl Construction
+### Short URL Construction

 To exploit the adress-space for a given character length more completely I could have used an incremental index or an obfuscation of this index.
-For security reasons, as I didn't want the users be able to guess the other users urls, I decided against obfuscated incremental urls.
+For security reasons, as I didn't want the users to be able to guess the other users urls, I decided against obfuscated incremental urls.

 Instead I just use a random mix of alphanumerical characters of given length.
-There is also ready solutions for this (e.g. https://github.com/thetron/mongoid_token ) but decided because it's small functionality and if I can easily avoid more dependencies I do it.
+There is also a ready solution for this (e.g. https://github.com/thetron/mongoid_token ) but I decided because against it as it's a small functionality and if I can easily avoid more dependencies I do it.
 With random alphanumeric characters I focused on shortness.
 However for an url-shortener that focuses more on human memorizability there would have been better options, e.g. https://github.com/jmettraux/munemo

 To exclude for collisions of the random strings, it's made sure that the database takes only unique tokens.
 If this fails cause a token is already taken, it is retried 5 times, otherwise an error is thrown.
 At this point this should lead the admin to enhance the address-space by setting a higher value for the environment variable US_TOKEN_LENGTH, so an error is thrown.